 The Dangerous Dogs Act (1991) was introduced in the UK following a series of serious, and in some cases fatal, dog attacks on humans.
 The Act has been widely discredited for failing to address the underlying causes of dog bites and aggressive behaviour.

-There is no evidence that the Dangerous Dogs Act has been effective in reducing the incidence of aggressive behaviour in dogs or bite-related injury.
+This is despite there being no evidence that the Dangerous Dogs Act has been effective in reducing the incidence of aggressive behaviour in dogs or bite-related injury.
 Defining particular breeds as 'dangerous' can be misleading as it creates the incorrect impression that aggression is related to breed type, and that those breeds not listed won't exhibit aggressive behaviour.

 What's our view?

 We oppose breed-specific legislation.
-All dogs, whatever their breed type or size, are capable of showing aggression.
+Whilst we recognise the potential harm caused by large, powerful types of dogs if they display aggressive behaviour is of greater concern than that caused by smaller dogs, all dogs, whatever their breed type or size, are capable of showing aggression.

 Canine aggression and dog biting incidents are complex public health and social issues, which require multifactorial prevention strategies.